qqwang-berkeley/JUM/README.md

 - The analysis functions in the current version are complete.
 I will continue to simplify the user-interface.

+**Please refer to the JUM Wiki page for a complete and updated manual/guide**

+A description of the JUM method is deposited to bioRxiv here (manuscript has been updated since and will be deposited soon): https://www.biorxiv.org/content/early/2017/03/14/116863

 Please contact me for any questions and comments.

-**Please refer to the JUM Wiki for a complete manual**